viviantran706/cse15l-lab-reports/lab1.md

 ![Image](https://raw.githubusercontent.com/viviantran706/cse15l-lab-reports/main/Screenshot%202023-04-06%20123418.png)

 ## Step 3- Running some Commands
-Now after step 2, in the terminal there are a few commands that we will run:
+Now after step 2, in the terminal there are a few commands that we will run, with a quick run down on each command:
--cd ~

--cd
+-cd (This is the command to change the current directory)

--ls -lat
+-ls -lat (This command produces files form the home directory)

--ls -a
+-ls -a (This command prompts all the files and directoroies)

--ls <directory> where <directory> is /home/linux/ieng6/cs15lsp23/cs15lsp23abc, where the abc is one of the other group members’ username
+-ls <directory> where <directory> is /home/linux/ieng6/cs15lsp23/cs15lsp23abc, where the abc is one of the other group members’ username (This command displays what other files the directory)

--cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/
+-cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/ (This command takes the user to the hello.txt file)

--cat /home/linux/ieng6/cs15lsp23/public/hello.txt
+-cat /home/linux/ieng6/cs15lsp23/public/hello.txt (This command prints the hello.txt in the terminal).

 ---